 Welcome aboard!

 We are really glad to have you on our team.
 I am personally thrilled to meet you soon because we will be working as partners on many projects.
-That said, please feel free to reach out to me via this email or at +1 (516) 654-0981 if you have any questions and clarifications before you start working on Monday.
+That said, please feel free to reach out to me via this email or at +1 (516) 654-0981 if you have any questions or clarifications before you start working on Monday.

 Warm regards,